History of Nigella Sativa Seed and Oil

 The Assyrian Herbal, by R. Campbell Thompson published in 1924, was a monograph on the Assyrian vegetable drugs.
 It was translated from medicine records found on cuneiform clay tablets from Kouyunjik.
 It is an ancient city of Assyria on the Tigris River, an important waterway in Mesopotamia.

-The Assyrian Herbal documents the medicinal, culinary and other uses of nigella sativa oil.
+The Assyrian Herbal documents the medicinal, culinary and other uses of Nigella sativa oil.
 For example, in India, the Nigella is used as powder, decoction, paste, and medicated oil.
 It is an aromatic digestive, stomachic, emmenagogue, lactagogue, anthelmintic.
-It is also given after delivery to stimulate uterus.
+It is also given after delivery to stimulate the uterus.
 It is also applied with sweet oil in skin diseases.
 Nigella seed brayed in water it removes swellings of the hands and feet.
-The seeds scattered between woollen shawls are used against insects. http://www.samorini.it/doc1/alt_aut/sz/thompson-a-dictionary-of-assyrian-botany.pdf
+The seeds scattered between woolen shawls are used against insects.

 From Nefertiti to Cleopatra

-Cleopatra (The Queen of Nile) and Queen Nefertiti, are know for their allure and beauty.
+Cleopatra (The Queen of Nile) and Queen Nefertiti, are known for their allure and beauty.
 It found that the both have relied on the beautifying effects of Nigella sativa oil.
 Physicians in the time of the Pharaohs also used black seed.
 It was a common remedy for colds, headaches, digestive disorders, toothaches, infections, inflammatory disorders and patients with allergies.
 Its antioxidant property had shown a great beneficial effect on the skin.

 Used By All Naturopathic Masters